 - Also, ingredients are listed in order of dominance, so if sugar is listed first, that is the most predominant ingredient.

 The next step is to refill the empty shelves with unprocessed, whole foods.
 Once you have some basic ingredients on hand, you will find that it becomes easier to cook healthily.
-Check out my blog and my blog role of Healthy Bloggers for recipes.

 Here are some of the ingredients I try to keep in stock.